rubygems/bundler/CONTRIBUTING.md

 # Contributing

 Bundler welcomes contributions from *everyone*.
+While contributing, please follow the project [code of conduct](http://bundler.io/conduct.html), so that everyone can be included.

 Here are some ways you can contribute: